Sri Sathya Sai Aradhana Day

 in our love,

-and in every effort to become better because of You.
+and in every sincere effort to become better because of You.

 Let it become transformation.